 Denmark: Personal Taxation

-Special Expatriate Fiscal Regime
+Special Expatriate Tax Regime

 The special expatriate tax scheme applies to all kinds of cash remuneration and reimbursement of private expenses, including relocation allowance and school fees, the taxable value of a company car and use of a telephone.
-All other income, including benefits-in-kind, are taxed at ordinary rates.
+All other income, including benefits in kind, are taxed at ordinary rates.